Radicool-dev/radicool-dev.github.io/content/posts/setting_rust_env.md

     }
 }
 ```
-You can then return these errors from your functions using Result<T, AppError> and handle them.
+Then return these errors from your functions using Result<T, AppError> and handle them.
 You can do it with a simple println! for example:

 ``` rust
 println!("Error: {error}");